 The Launcher: Bronco

 Of course there are those kids who lie down on the floor and kick and scream.
 But there are others who just launch toys right at you, your spouse, your other children or basically any moving object that blocks their path.
 "Incoming!" you hear yourself shouting before diving behind the couch.
 Is this a BattleBot, or your 3-year-old?

-Ghost Raptor, one of the BattleBots that fits in the "hybrid" category, is a lifter, a flipper and a flame thrower.
+Ultimo Destructo, one of the BattleBots that fits in the "hybrid" category, is armed with a spinning blade and a hammer.
+Not only that, but it can also flip opponents.
 Just like little Johnny, but only when you're in line at Target.
 Not only can he pick up every single box of gum, Skittles and Flamin' Hot Cheetos that are at his eye level, he can also tip over said boxes while tossing his snack-filled booty into the cart while you're picking up your dignity along with scattered bags of chips.

 The Spinner: Tombstone